Georges Mathieu: First exhibitions

 In 1946, his first abstract paintings were featured at the Salon des moins de 30 ans exhibition in Paris.
-He founded the first artistic group L’Imaginaire with Wols, Jean-Michel Atlan, Hartung, Bryen, Riopelle and exposes with fourteen painters at the Galerie du Luxembourg on 16 December 1947.
+He founded the first artistic group L’Imaginaire with Wols, Jean-Michel Atlan, Hartung, Bryen, Riopelle and shows with fourteen painters at the Galerie du Luxembourg on 16 December 1947.
 The exhibition was called Towards Lyrical Abstraction, but the title was later changed because of the presence of works of Pablo Picasso and Jean Arp.
-The same year, he exposes at the Salon des Réalités Nouvelles and at the Salon des Surindépendants.
+The same year, he shows at the Salon des Réalités Nouvelles and at the Salon des Surindépendants.

-The group is later expanded, with Michel Tapié, Picabia and François Stahly to form H.W.P.S.M.T.B., exposing at the Galerie Allendy.
+The group is later expanded, with Michel Tapié, Picabia and François Stahly to form H.W.P.S.M.T.B., showing at the Galerie Allendy.
 He promoted an art free from the constraints of figurative paintings and defining the concept of Lyrical Abstraction.

 In 1948, he put in place the first confrontation between American and French avant-garde painters : on this occasion he revealed the importance of the American abstraction of Jackson Pollock and Alton Tobey to the French audience.

-He painted his first large canvases as soon as 1952.
+He painted his first large canvases in 1952.

 Recognition

 From 1957 he traveled and painted in Japan, USA and in 1959 in Brazil, Argentina and Middle-East.
-Restropectives of his work started as early as 1959.
+Retrospectives of his work started as early as 1959.

 Mathieu and Simon Hantaï held a series of conferences called the Cérémonies commémoratives de la seconde condamnation de Siger de Brabant in 1957.
 During three weeks, various debates questioned the foundations of western civilisations, the role of the great men and revolutions that shaped the western culture from the Edict of Milan in 313 up to the contemporary breakthroughs in physics and philosophy.
 Many scholars like poet T.S.
 Eliot, philosopher Stéphane Lupasco and scientists took a stand at these conferences.
 The event was named after the philosopher Siger de Brabant, who played a key role in the 13th-century.

 In 1965, Mathieu exposed a hundred paintings at the Galerie Charpentier.
 He executed for this event Paris, Capitale des Arts, a giant canvas featuring primary colors on a blue background.
 Today, Galerie Charpentier's walls house the headquarters of Sotheby's France, rue Faubourg Saint-Honoré in Paris.

 A great retrospective at the Grand Palais opened in 1978 and covered the fifteen last years of his production.
 Seven six meters wide paintings, executed from January to March 1978, were made especially for the occasion.

 He received the Legion of Honour and is Commander of Arts and Letters.
 Mathieu's works now appears worldwide in more than 90 museums.